-As the IANA is no longer a source of "new" addresses, then we need to look at the RIR practices to find these 2.2M addresses.
-When IP address space is returned to the RIR or reclaimed by the RIR according to the RIR's policies it is normally placed in a RIR-reserved pool for a period of time and marked as "reserved" by the RIR.
-Marking returned or recovered addresses as "reserved" for a period of time allows various address prefix reputation and related services, including routing records, some time to record the cessation of the previous state of the addresses prefix, prior to any subsequent allocation.
-Following some period, which has been observed to be between some months and some years, this reserved space is released for re-use.
-This is the address space we are seeing as expansion of the allocated address pool in 2021.
+As the IANA is no longer a source of "new" addresses, then we need to look at the RIR practices to find these 1.6M addresses that were allocated in 2022.
+When IP address space is returned to the RIR or reclaimed by the RIR according to the RIR's policies it is normally placed in a RIR-reserved pool for a period of time and marked as reserved by the RIR.
+Marking returned or recovered addresses as reserved for a period of time allows various address prefix reputation and related services, including routing records, some time to record the cessation of the previous state of the addresses prefix, prior to any subsequent allocation.
+Following this quarantine period, which has been between some months and some years, this reserved space is released for re-use.
+This is the address space we are seeing as expansion of the allocated address pool in 2022.